Get insider access

 See our review

-4. Best Mid-Range Sony Camera
+4. Best Entry-Level Sony Camera

-If you want to save even more money, the older APS-C Alpha lineup is a great middle-ground option for those who still want a versatile camera but don't have the budget for a Sony α6700.
-The Sony α6400 is the true mid-range option, sitting between the pricier Sony α6600 and the more beginner-oriented Sony α6100.
+If you want to save even more money, the older APS-C Alpha lineup is a great middle-ground option for those who still want a versatile entry-level camera but don't have the budget for a Sony α6700.
+The Sony α6400 is the true middle-of-the-road option, sitting between the pricier Sony α6600 and the more beginner-oriented Sony α6100.
 The α6400 doesn't have built-in image stabilization like the α6600, but it has a higher-resolution viewfinder and sturdier body than the α6100, offering a good balance of features and price.

 These cameras have begun to show their age, with more dated video features than the α6700 above.
 However, you can still get amazing photos out of them, especially when paired with high-quality lenses.
 They're also still perfectly suitable for more casual video work and vlogging, on top of being quite portable.
 So, despite an outdated menu system and lackluster ergonomics, the α6400 still holds its own in an evolving camera market.